-Passing a basic-skills assessment (reading, writing and mathematics) and passing one or more specific content area assessments is required for completion of all Washingtonapproved teacher preparation programs and admission to MiT.
-In Washington, these computerized assessments are the WEST-B and WEST-E, administered by Pearson Education, Inc. Information on how to prepare for the tests, register and pay can be found at the Washington Educator Skills Tests website at www.west.nesinc.com or contact them at (800) 784-4999.
-To check seat availability throughout the U.S. and internationally, see www.pearsonvue.com/es/sa; to locate a test center see www.pearsonvue.com/es/locate/.
-Local sites include Lacey, Tacoma, Renton and Seattle.
+Passing a basic-skills assessment (reading, writing, and mathematics) and passing one or more specific content area assessments is required for completion of all Washingtonapproved teacher preparation programs and admission to MiT.
+In Washington, these computerized assessments are the WEST-B (or SAT or ACT) and WEST-E (or appropriate NES test).
+Information on how to prepare for the tests, register, and locations can be found at the Washington Educator Skills Tests website at www. west.nesinc.com or contact them at (800) 784-4999.
 Scores are reported approximately 14 times a year, so please plan accordingly.
-Retakes on the WEST tests are not allowed for 45 days.
+Retakes on the WEST tests are not allowed for 45 days and on NES tests for 30 days.
 Test early so your scores arrive by application deadlines.
-You are welcome to review study materials at the Teacher Education Programs Resource room on the Evergreen Campus.
+You are welcome to review study materials at the Teacher Education Programs Resource room on the Evergreen Olympia campus.

-- WEST-B: The Washington Educator Skills Test-Basic is comprised of three subtests on reading, writing and mathematics required for admission to teacher preparation programs in Washington.
+- WEST-B: The Washington Educator Skills Test-Basic is comprised of three subtests on reading, writing, and mathematics, which are required for admission to teacher preparation programs in Washington.
 The minimum passing score is 240 out of 300 points on each section.
 Applicants must pass all three subtests to be admitted to the MiT program.
 All sections do not have to be taken on the same test date. - WEST-B Alternatives: Applicants may submit official SAT and ACT scores which meet or exceed the following minimums to substitute for portions of the WEST-B. Applicants may meet each subject area with a different exam.